GNSS road pricing: How it works

 Although the architecture of individual systems may vary, all GNSS road pricing systems share key common elements in how they work.
 In a typical road pricing system, in-vehicle sensors (OBUs) record time and position data.
 The vehicle data is processed into trip data, which is then matched to a set pricing scheme to produce a bill.
 Most GNSS-based toll systems process trip data at a back office (using a "thin client" approach), while some systems have been designed so that all the map matching and fee calculations take place within the OBU itself ("thick client" or "fat client), and some systems combine both approaches.

 Applications

 Congestion pricing

 Some cities that have already implemented congestion pricing are looking at ways to expand and improve their systems.
-Using GNSS road pricing, vehicles can be charged for the distance they travel within a cordoned area as opposed to a paying a flat entry fee.
-In Singapore, the Electronic Road Pricing (ERP) system should switch to a satellite-based Electronic Road Pricing (ERP) system in the middle of 2023.
+Using GNSS road pricing, vehicles can be charged for the distance they travel within a cordoned area as opposed to paying a flat entry fee.
+In Singapore, the Electronic Road Pricing (ERP) system will be switching to a GNSS-based system after the installation of the Onboard Units (OBUs) is completed in 2025.
+Singapore's Land Transport Authority announced that the distance-based charging policy will not be implemented soon, with no concrete date on when the new policy will take place.